-Let’s get started saving you money.
+Let’s get started on saving you money.

 The areas where your employees sit needs light throughout the workday.
-The large fluorescent lightbulb tubes that illuminate many workspaces are more energy efficient than incandescent light, but newer technology has made them even more efficient.
+The large fluorescent lightbulb tubes that illuminate many workspaces are more energy-efficient than incandescent light, but newer technology has made them even more efficient.

-Fluorescent light ballasts, which regulate the current to the lamps, have also been improved.
+Fluorescent light ballasts, which regulate the current to the lamps, have also improved.
 New electromagnetic ballasts operate at cooler temperatures, which saves energy.
-They also result in less flickering flight and noise coming from the bulbs.
+They also result in less flickering flight and noise from the bulbs.

 Rooms that are occupied sporadically don’t need permanent light.
 Consider installing occupancy sensors.
 These devices regulate light depending on whether or not someone is in the room.
-For example, an occupancy sensor can be set so that lights automatically turn on when anyone enters a room.
+For example, an occupancy sensor can be set so that lights automatically turn on when anyone enters the room.

 Lighting fixtures are another opportunity for cash savings.
 Old lighting fixtures trapped light for aesthetic reasons.
 Newer fixtures push light out into rooms thanks to brighter reflectors and better geometry.

 You wouldn’t turn down free money, and electric light costs money.
-So why would you turn down free light from the sun?
+So why would you turn down free light from the sun

+You and your employees do your best work at a comfortable temperature, and maintaining that temperature comes at a cost.
+New technology and simple common sense can lower it.
 In a perfect world, your building would have all of the innovative technology in today’s greenest buildings.
 If you can’t convince your landlord to put in a vertical garden wall, consider these next tips.

 The latest wireless technology makes it easier to maintain a constant temperature in your workspaces.
-You no longer have to rely on the last person who leaves the office at night to turn down the heat or shut off the A/C.
+You no longer have to rely on the last person who leaves the office at night to turn down the heat or shut off the AC.

 “The smart thermostat can also ‘learn’ our temperature preferences and the hours of their use so that we get our space to our liking, but only when we need to,” said Doug Keller, a community manager at Payless Power, an energy price comparison site.